PrincetonUniversity/kaltura_archiver/README.md

 ~~~
 if entry.original_flavor != None
 and if entry.original_flavor.status == READY
-and AWS bucket does not contain a file with the entries id
+and AWS bucket does not contain a file with the same name as entries id
    transfer to AWS-s3 bucket
    apply 'archived_to_s3'  tag to entry
 ~~~